CVC Capital Partners: 2010s

 In 2012, CVC reduced its shares in the Formula One Group to 35.5%.
 The deputy team principal of Force India, Bob Fernley, accused CVC of "raping the sport" during the period of its involvement in Formula One.

 In January 2013, Smith retired from the role of chairman and Koltes, Mackenzie and Van Rappard were appointed co-chairmen of the group.

 In January 2015, CVC Capital Partners and Bencis Capital Partners were sentenced to pay fines by the Dutch Authority for Consumers and Markets after it charged the former Dutch portfolio company of the two firms, Meneba Beheer, with breaking competition rules through price fixing.
 The Dutch regulator ruled that the two firms must pay between €450,000 and €1.5 million after Meneba Beheer, which was itself fined €9 million by the authority, was involved in a collective agreement with competitors to keep prices stable between 2001 and 2007.

 In February 2015, CVC made its first investment from CVC Growth Partners in Wireless Logic, Europe's largest machine-to-machine managed service provider, acquiring it from ECI Partners.
 In March, CVC bought 80% of shares of gambling company Sky Betting & Gaming.

 In June 2015, CVC acquired the German perfume retailer Douglas AG for an disclosed fee from private equity firm Advent International.
 In September, CVC opened an office in Warsaw.

 In November 2015, CVC and the Canada Pension Plan Investment Board both acquired American pet supplier Petco for a fee of around $4.6 billion.

 In April 2016, CVC Capital Partners acquired German betting operator Tipico.
 In August, CVC Capital Partners agreed to buy a 15% stake in PT Siloam International Hospitals Tbk, among Indonesia's and Southeast Asia's largest corporate chains of private hospitals.

 In September 2016, CVC Capital Partners agreed to sell control of the Formula One Group to John Malone's Liberty Media in a deal worth US$4.4bn.
 The two-part deal would see the US media group buy 18.7 per cent of the F1 parent company Delta Topco for $746mn in cash from a consortium of shareholders led by CVC.
 In 2017, a second payment of $354mn in cash and $3.3bn in newly issued shares in a Liberty Media tracking stock saw Liberty Media assume full control of Formula One once the deal was approved by regulators, the FIA and Liberty's shareholders.

+In February 2017, CVC Capital Partners acquired Żabka group the leading Polish convenience retailer from Mid Europa Partners for $1.12billion.

 In October 2017, CVC Capital Partners acquired Dutch global provider of compliance and administrative services firm TMF Group for €1.75 billion.

 In May 2018, CVC Capital Partners paid $160 million for the acquisition of OANDA Global Corporation (OANDA), a global online retail foreign exchange trading platform, currency data and analytics company headquartered in Toronto, Ontario, Canada.

 Towards the end of 2019, CVC Capital Partners purchased Ontic from BBA Aviation for $1.365 billion.